7 Best eCommerce Platforms for Businesses in 2026

 Generally tailored for beginner eCommerce use

-May require the need to rely on third-party payment providers, which may incur additional fees
+You may need to rely on third-party payment providers, incurring additional fees

 Limited access to code and advanced customisation options for developers